AigeStudio/DatePicker/README.md

 ***
 **这里开始是英文文档**
 #DatePicker
-A simple date picker for android（note:it doesn't work with horizontal view now）
+A simple date picker for android（note:it doesn't work with horizontal view yet,and it has one or two days deviation of solar term）
+##Version
+###1.0.0 beta
+Doesn't work with horizontal view yet,but vertical right.
 ##Preview
 ![](https://github.com/AigeStudio/DatePicker/blob/master/PreviewGif.gif)
 ##Function
 * multiple-pick for date
 * specify primary colour
-* auto shift to CN or EN
+* hide lunar display

 You can see [IPick.java](https://github.com/AigeStudio/DatePicker/blob/master/DatePicker/src/main/java/cn/aigestudio/datepicker/interfaces/IPick.java) for more help.
 ##How to add to your project